Navigating the Nexus of AI & Geopolitics

 Executive Summary

-The AI Infrastructure Race
+The AI Information Race

-Amazon's AWS and NVIDIA's chips form the backbone of the AI-revolution.
+Amazon's AWS and NVIDIA's chips form the backbone of the AI revolution.
 Every company now depends on this digital infrastructure, creating unprecedented platform power.

 The Great Reinvestment